anthonymartz17/sliding-window-presentation/README.md

 ### Space Complexity

 Space complexity remains constant O(1).
-We are just creating two variables which size does not depend on the size of the given input array.
+We are just creating two variables which size do not depend on the size of the given input array.

 ## Use Cases

-This technique is useful for working with a subset of contiguous elements in a string or array.
+This technique is useful for working with subsets of contiguous elements in a string or array.
 Common problems include Maximum/Minimum Subarray Sum, Longest Substring with K Distinct Characters, and others.

 ## Edge Cases and Concerns
 Considerations for edge cases involve scenarios where the array is empty or when the subarray size is bigger than the array size.
-Other than that the algorithm is very efficient.
+Other than that, the algorithm is very efficient.

 ## Resources